antoniojbt/episcout/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example of things you can do with episcout:

 ``` r
 # A data frame: